MerkulovDaniil/optim/docs/methods/index.md

 \end{split}
 $$

-Some necessary or/and sufficient conditions are known (See {% include link.html title='Optimality conditions.
-KKT'%} and {% include link.html title='Convex optimization problem' %})
+Some necessary or/and sufficient conditions are known (See [Optimality conditions.
+KKT](../theory/Optimality.md) and [Convex optimization problem](../theory/Convex_optimization_problem.md).

 * In fact, there might be very challenging to recognize the convenient form of optimization problem.
 * Analytical solution of KKT could be inviable.